After the Ball (1957 film)

 After the Ball is a 1957 British biographical film directed by Compton Bennett and starring Pat Kirkwood, Laurence Harvey and Jerry Stovin.
+It was written by Peter Blackmore and Hubert Gregg.
 It portrays the life of the stage performer Vesta Tilley.

-It was made at Beaconsfield Studios with sets designed by the art director Norman G. Arnold.
+Plot

+Performer Vesta Tilley falls in love with Walter de Frece.
+During World War One she performs propaganda songs.